 - 1. Holiday decorations are encouraged by the Office of Residence Life, but must follow specific safety guidelines.
 Please see your Area Hall Director for specific guidelines regarding holiday and hallway decorations. - 2.
 Decorations may not be hung from or attached to hallway ceiling or interfere with the fire safety system. - 3.
-Live Christmas trees present a potential fire hazard and are prohibited in residence halls. - I. Kitchens: Residents may use the community kitchen areas located in the residence halls.
+Live Christmas trees present a potential fire hazard and are prohibited in residence halls. - 4.
+Decorations within rooms or in hallways cannot be affixed to any fire or other emergency equipment. - I. Kitchens: Residents may use the community kitchen areas located in the residence halls.
 Residents are expected to use care when cooking and may not leave cooking food or a hot stove or oven unattended.
 Residents are also expected to keep kitchen areas clean and sanitary.

-Students should not leave dishes or food items in community kitchen areas.
+Students should not leave dishes or food items in community kitchen areas unless they are properly stored and labeled.
 Misuse or unsafe use of community kitchen areas may result in kitchen privileges being revoked.
-Items left or found unattended, in the community kitchen, will be disposed of. - J. Live-On Policy: North Central College requires any full-time student classified as a first-year, sophomore, or junior to live in on-campus housing.
+Items left or found unattended, in the community kitchen, will be disposed of unless they are properly labeled and stored.

+J. Live-On Policy: North Central College requires any full-time student classified as a first-year, sophomore, or junior to live in on-campus housing.
 The College will assign campus housing to any student not exempted from the live-on requirement.
 All charges and fees associated with on-campus living will be processed accordingly.